Understanding Real Revenue in the Profit First Method

 profit first what is real revenue hero

 In the Profit First system, Real Revenue is your true operating income—the amount left after subtracting the direct costs required to deliver your product or service.
+Profit First is a system created by Mike Michalowicz that redefines how profit is calculated in small businesses.

 That means you don’t base your financial strategy on top-line sales.
 You base it on what you actually get to keep.